armory/minnaker/guides/setup-dev-environment.md

         2020-04-30 10:17:44.413  INFO 53937 --- [           main] i.a.p.s.wait.random.RandomWaitPlugin     : [] RandomWaitPlugin.start()
         ```

-    1. If you see "no class Main.main" or something, in the Gradle window, try right click on "orca" and reimport Gradle project.
+    1. If you see "no class Main.main" or something, in the Gradle window, try right click on "orca" and reimport Gradle project and try again.

 1. Test your stuff